KM-RoBoTa/KMR_dxluC/README.md

 It works with both protocols 1 and 2, and is written in C++.

 The documentation explaining how to use the library can be found [here](docs/markdown_sources/mainpage.md).

+## Todo
+Create a new example repo with the full example code.
+Add links to it in this documentation